 The Paleo diet is another alternative for those who want to balance their acid-base health.
 This is great to improve bone health.
 Investing in alkaline water is another great way to reduce the acidity.

 The Microbiome diet focuses on creating an environment of good bacteria and microbes while eliminating the bad bacteria, parasites and other toxins that cause imbalance and inflammation.
 This is great for leaky gut syndrome and autoimmune disease like Hashimoto’s Thyroiditis.

 For people who suffer from serious conditions, the microbiome diet will help them identify triggers for their symptoms in the foods they eat.
-They will also learn that eliminating bacteria and toxins will also improve symptoms and in some cases reverse the disease.
+They will also learn that eliminating toxins will also improve symptoms and in some cases reverse the disease.

 Acid-alkaline imbalances – what to do?